Textual semantics and machine learning methods for data product pricing: Results

+The distribution of different industries is presented in Table \ref{table:distribution of different industry}.
+To evaluate the reliability of the classification, we conducted a manual validation exercise.
+Specifically, we drawed a random sample of 120 data products from the full dataset, covering all 12 industry categories, with 10 observations per category.
+Then we reviewed and assigned each sample to an industry label based on product’s textual title and description.
+The manually assigned labels were then compared with the generated labels to assess accuracy.
+Validation results indicate a high level of classification accuracy of 0.94 (113 correct classifications out of 120).
+These results suggest that misclassifications are limited and do not materially affect the overall industry distribution patterns.
+Manual validation results of industry classification accuracy are reported in Table \ref{table:Manual validation results of industry classification accuracy}.

-Overall, data products are mainly concentrated in three primary categories: E-commerce and Business Data, Financial Services, and Retail and Location Data, with counts of 548, 469, and 459 respectively, representing the largest proportions in the dataset.
+Overall, data products are mainly concentrated in three primary categories: E-comme-rce and Business Data, Financial Services, and Retail and Location Data, with counts of 548, 469, and 459 respectively, representing the largest proportions in the dataset.
 Following these are Public Sector Data (300) and Healthcare and Life Sciences Data (242), indicating notable representation in government and medical domains.
 Media and Entertainment Data (234) and Cars and Automotive Data (225) fall into the medium range, reflecting moderate activity in these sectors.
 In contrast, Environmental Data (208), Gaming Data (201), Telecommunications Data (183), Resources Data (160), and Manufacturing Data (147) account for smaller shares.
+It is worth noting that a single data product may be classified into multiple industries.
+Therefore, the total number reported in Table \ref{table:distribution of different industry} exceeds the number of data products in the sample.